 To have the comments removed, contact the message board moderator or website hosting company usually through the help or 'contact us' button/section on the website.
 Notify them of these abusive comments and ask them to remove them.
 This is harassment and they will usually remove such comments when notified.

-Contact your sons teacher or head of year to notify them of the situation and ask them to deal with the bullying.
-The Department for Children, Schools and Families has published guidance about both homophobic bullying and cyberbullying.
-Ask for a copy of the school's own anti-bullying policy and for support in reintegrating your son back into school.
-Government guidance says that, "Sanctions for bullying are intended to hold pupils who bully to account for their behaviour, and ensure that they face up to the harm they have caused and to learn from it.
-They also provide an opportunity for the pupil to put right the harm they have caused."
+Contact your son's teacher or head of year to notify them of the situation and ask them to deal with the bullying.
+The Department for Education has published advice to schools on tackling bullying Ask for a copy of the school's own anti-bullying policy and for support in reintegrating your son back into school.
 If the bullying is extremely serious, you may involve the police.
 The laws that they can use against pupils of ten and over are laws against assault or harassment (the anti-stalking laws).

 If your son would prefer to move to a new school, contact the admissions authority (either the Local Authority or governors depending on the type of school) for help and advice.